UnbuiltAlmond8/PHPKoboDeobfuscator/README.md

   eval(hook + code)
 })(`PHPKobo code goes here`)
 ```
 Note that it does not use JSDON, but you can pair this with JSDOM to generate necessary context directly in Node.js.
 This unified deobfuscator works even for files created before 2025-01-01.
-To use it, uou simply look for the large obfuscated portion `Function('...')()` within the target file, put it in place of `PHPKobo code goes here`, and go.
+To use it, you simply look for the large obfuscated portion `Function('...')()` within the target file, put it in place of `PHPKobo code goes here`, and go.
 After running, check the console to get the raw HTML and CSS.
 Remember to also discover all assets and block the Elements Tab Obfuscator!